-Hit Rail provides the Common Interface (CI) middleware and the Central Reference Database (CRD) on a Software as a Service (SaaS) basis, so that railway companies can connect to their own Common Interface remotely, without the need to deploy and operate their own CI and CRD.
+Hit Rail provides the TAF/TAP TSI Common Interface (CI) middleware and access to the Central Reference Database (CRD) on a Software as a Service (SaaS) basis with a fully managed solution.
+This allows railway companies to connect with their CI remotely, without the need to deploy and operate their own systems or having to train their employees on the management of the CI.

-The European Union Agency for Railways (ERA) recommends the use of the Common Interface specifications and the Central Reference Database for all exchanges between Railway Undertakings (RUs) (both freight and passengers), Infrastructure Managers (IMs) and other stakeholders, such as port authorities, wagon keepers, freight forwarders, etc.
+The European Union Agency for Railways (ERA) recommends the use of the CI specifications and the CRD for all exchanges between stakeholders, including freight and passenger operators, infrastructure managers, port authorities, wagon keepers and freight forwarders.

 The Central Reference Database

-The Central Reference Database (CRD) is defined by the ERA TAF and TAP TSI regulation.
-It contains the codes for countries, companies, primary locations, and subsidiary locations to be used in TAF and TAP messages and applications.
-The CRD is locally replicated in the CI middleware, so that company applications can have access to the reference data or can locally export the reference data.
+The CRD is defined by the ERA TAF and TAP TSI regulation.
+It contains the codes for countries, companies, primary locations and subsidiary locations to be used in TAF and TAP messages and applications.
+The CRD is locally replicated in the CI middleware, so that company applications can have access to the reference data or locally export the reference data.

 Collaboration with RNE

-Hit Rail has entered into an agreement with RNE for the provision of the Common Interface software and the Central Reference Database licences to rail stakeholders (RUs, IMs, etc.) as part of Hit Rail’s CI service portfolio.
+Hit Rail has an agreement with RNE for the provision of the CI software and CRD licences to rail stakeholders.

-The agreement states that Hit Rail runs the CI and locally synchronises the CRD on behalf of the partner sending or receiving TAF and TAP TSI messages.
-Therefore, Hit Rail acts as the nominated Facilities Manager handling the partner’s administration of the CI software and the CRD.
+Hit Rail operates the CI, and locally synchronises the CRD on behalf of the client, sending or receiving TAF and TAP TSI messages.
+Hit Rail acts as the nominated facilities manager, handling the management and configuration of the CI software and the CRD.

 Who should use this service?

-Hit Rail hosts and manages the CI software and the CRD on Hit Rail’s own secure cloud IT infrastructure.
-The basic Common Interface package includes the following services:
+Hit Rail hosts and manages the CI software and the CRD on its own secure cloud IT infrastructure.
+The basic CI package includes the following services:

-- Synchronisation of the local CRD with the Central Reference Database managed by RNE,
+- Synchronisation of the local CRD as managed by RNE.

-In brief, Hit Rail will proactively and completely manage the CI and the CRD as a service, providing security, stability, and performance.
-This includes entering into a Service Level Agreement, systems monitoring, incident handling, and the provision of a 24x7 help desk.
+Hit Rail offers a fully integrated and proactive service, providing security, stability, and performance.
+This includes entering into a Service Level Agreement, systems monitoring, incident handling and the provision of a 24/7 helpdesk.

-Additional information and documentation on Common Interface software and the Central Reference Database can be found on the RNE Common Component System (CCS) web site.
+Additional information and documentation on CI software and the CRD can be found on the RNE Common Component System (CCS) web site.